Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Checking for encryption with `blkid | grep crypto_LUKS` showed all partitions were unencrypted, this makes sense since the Deck never asks for a password, even for `sudo`, until you set one.
 It's a bit unfortunate Valve did not opt to protect their user's data in the event this portable device was stolen, but it's room to improve.

-This A/B boot system means even if modify the `rootfs` partitions they may get wiped out at any time.
+This A/B boot system means even if `rootfs` partitions get modified, those changes may get wiped out at any time.
 The system may update or choose to boot into the other 'letter' for some other reason.
 We want something that is update-proof and will survive a change of 'letter'.

-One partition which persists across reboots and has enough space to contain a thick chunky Nix store is the `home` partition.
+One partition that persists across reboots and has enough space to contain a thick, chunky Nix store is the `home` partition.
 Our Nix install can keep persistent data there.

 ## Read-Only Filesystem